 Every pregnant woman is at risk of developing gestational diabetes, so it is recommended that all pregnant women are screened using a glucose tolerance blood test at 24-28 weeks’ gestation.

 There are some women who are at a higher risk of developing gestational diabetes.
 For women who have previously had diabetes during pregnancy, they are at a higher risk of developing gestational diabetes again.

-There are some women who are at a much higher risk and should be screened before becoming pregnant, at 12 weeks’ gestation and again at 24-28 weeks if not previously diagnosed.
+These women who are at a much higher risk, should be screened before becoming pregnant, at 12 weeks’ gestation and again at 24-28 weeks if not previously diagnosed.

 There are a number of risk factors that increase your likelihood of developing gestational diabetes.
 Like with type 2 diabetes, extra weight is linked to gestational diabetes.
 This means that women who are overweight or obese, may already have insulin resistance before they become pregnant.

 High risk factors for developing gestational diabetes include:

 Gestational diabetes is more likely to occur if a person has certain risk factors but it can also occur without any identifiable risk.
 Risk factors are either fixed and are unable to be changed, called non-modifiable risk factors, such as your ethnicity, age or family history.

 There are some risk factors, modifiable risk factors, can be changed.
 These include your weight, diet, and the amount you exercise.
 When planning for pregnancy, adjusting these modifiable risk factors are a great place to start to help reduce your risk of developing gestational diabetes.
 Some changes are around diet and weight management and is part of preparing for pregnancy.